 The amount of money you can receive in a successful juvenile detention center sex abuse lawsuit depends on several factors.
 Here are the main considerations that can influence the potential settlement amount:

-What State You Are In: What state you file your lawsuit in is probably one of the most important factors for determining the potential value of a juvenile detention center sex abuse lawsuit.
-The reason for this is because the state is the defendant in these cases.
+- What State You Are In: The state in which you file your lawsuit is one of the most important factors for determining the potential value of a juvenile detention center sex abuse lawsuit.
+The reason for this is that the state is the defendant in these cases.
 Some states, are making a genuine effort to give victims of sexual abuse in juvenile detention centers fair compensation.
-Other states, by contrast, are taking are more defensive approach to these claims.
+Other states, by contrast, are taking a more defensive approach to these claims.

 Contact Us About Juvenile Detention Center Sex Abuse Lawsuits